Introduction to the ministry of the Robinsons

 We have had the blessing of personally leading several to saving faith

-in Jesus Christ over the last fifteen years.
+in Jesus Christ over the last eight years.
 These range from children to older adults.
 Many

 of these have grown up in the church of their family's tradition, but they admittedly had